 If you only clean the bathtub it won’t feel very clean if you don’t clean the surrounding areas too.

-Tile & Grout can be a pain to clean, but this DIY mixture gives great results.
+Tile & Grout can be a pain to clean, but this DIY mixture from My Cleaning Solutions gives great results.

 Make a simple tub, tile & grout cleaner out of hydrogen peroxide, baking soda, and dish soap.
 It is eco-friendly (anyone who has their septic field will appreciate that) and it won’t damage your lungs or make your eyes burn when you’re using it.